andresebr/kumodd/README.md

 **[service]**

-    Specify the cloud service.
+    Select the cloud service.

     `-s gdrive` access a Google Drive account.
-(This is the default action.)
+This is the default service.

 **[action]**